 If you complete an online class, from any of them, the online content is available to you, so you do not need any book.
 We’ve found that most students prefer to save $15-19, and not carry home a book.
 For this reason, we’ve decided to make available the AHA course books (loaned) during your class.
 It’s optional to purchase for $17.00 (except $19 for 1st Aid/CPR).
 You can also purchase AHA books (before a class or afterwards) from either of the 3 AHA-approved distributors (for $13.25-$15.95 plus shipping), namely Channing-Bete, Laerdal, or Worldpoint).
-AHA also has “eBooks” available for all of their courses ($13.25 for BLS for Healthcare CPR, and $13.95 for Heartsaver), obtain your ebook from https://ebooks.heart.org/ .
+AHA also has “eBooks” available for all of their courses ($13.25 for BLS for Healthcare CPR, $2.50 for Heartsaver, $36.95 for ACLS), obtain your ebook from https://ebooks.heart.org/ .

 All of our healthcare-level courses are official American Heart Assn. courses, with same-day certification!
 For our OSHA workplace, or family, or lay responder customers, we teach both AHA Heartsaver and ASHI CPR & First Aid courses.
 As an official AHA Training Site, and ASHI Training Center, we offer same-day certification cards on both.
 For a private business, on request, we can also also teach/certify courses for ASHI,, for AHA, for American Red Cross , or National Safety Council courses.
 That includes BloodBorne Pathogens for General Industry, and BloodBorne Pathogens for Tattoo Artists.

 We can also do the hands-on (with manikins) CPR skill checks (also called Blended Training) for AHA, ASHI, ARC, or NSC.

 All CPR/AED and First Aid courses are two-year certification course, except Bloodborne Pathogen, which is one-year certification course.
 (That’s an OSHA rule, not ours).

 AHA Disclosure: “Use of AHA materials in an educational course does not represent course sponsorship by the American Heart Association.
 Any fees charged for such a course, do not represent income to the Association.
 (Except for a portion of fees needed for AHA course materials)” .